Unifiber manufactures the full range of windsurfing baseplates covering all connection methods: Power, Tendon, and Cardan.

 When replacing a U-pin from a Power or Boge joint, the use of heat on the U-pin may facilitate disassembly, by breaking the bonds of the glue inside the pin.

 When inspecting Tendon Joints bend them in various directions to spot wear or cuts.
 Pay particular attention to the holes in the tendon through which the bolts fix it to the upper and lower parts of the baseplate.
 As it is more difficult to spot wear on tendons it is best practice to replace the tendon each season or after 120 hours of use.

 Why choose Unifiber

-Unifiber have a reputation for using quality components and keeping full stocks of spare parts.
+Unifiber has a reputation for using quality components and keeping full stocks of spare parts.
 We aim to offer the widest choice available and great service, meeting every need and budget without compromising on quality.

-Like all Unifiber products all baseplates offer a comprehensive 1-year unconditional warranty and 2-years' coverage for manufacturing faults.
+Like all Unifiber products, all baseplates offer a comprehensive 1-year unconditional warranty and 2-years coverage for manufacturing faults.